-Calauit is separated from the main Island of Busuanga.
+Calauit is separated from the main island of Busuanga.
 We took a 5-minute boat ride from mainland Busuanga to reach Calauit.
-We’re only two groups on the island we’re able to take as much photos as we could.
+We’re only two groups on the island we’re able to take as many photos as we could.
 Book a Calauit Safari + Black Island Tour

 The main activity in Calauit is feeding the giraffe.
-I had less expectation because I already experience the real safari in Africa in Masai Mara, Kenya.
+I had fewer expectations because I already experienced a real safari in Africa in Masai Mara, Kenya.
 But, surprisingly, I enjoyed the tour.
 I got closer to the animals.
 I love taking photos with the giraffes and zebras.

-After visiting Calauit, we head back to the town ceter to take our lunch.
-After, we took a boat to the Black Island.
+After visiting Calauit, we head back to the town center to take our lunch.
+After, we took a boat to Black Island.
 The travel time was around 1 hour.
 It instantly became my favorite.
-I love the beach, the crystal clear water and even the Black Island Cave on the island.
+I love the beach, the crystal clear water, and even the Black Island Cave on the island.
 I wish we had more time to spend on the island but we had to leave at around 3:30 PM.

-We arrived in the hotel at around 6:00 PM and I had dinner at Pacifico.
+We arrived at the hotel at around 6:00 PM and I had dinner at Pacifico.
 I had their Aussie Burger and I loved it.

 Day 4: Coron Island Tour B

 Our group was the first group to arrive in Twin Lagoon so there were no other tourists in the area.
 But, after around 10 minutes, other boats were arriving.
-It was still less crowded compared so we’re able to enjoy swimming at the lagoon.
+It was still less crowded compared so we were able to enjoy swimming at the lagoon.

 After lunch, we headed to our third stop – Skeleton Wreck where we had another round of snorkeling activity.
 It was fun!
 Aside from seeing the shipwreck we also enjoyed swimming with zebra fishes.
 It was a tiring activity but it surely was worth it.

 Our last stop for Coron Tour B was Barracuda Lake.
-I was hoping we’d see barracudas but unfortunately we didn’t.
+I was hoping we’d see barracudas but unfortunately, we didn’t.
 We still enjoy swimming and snorkeling in the lake.
 The view underwater was fascinating.
-It feels like there’s a catcle below the surface.
+It feels like there’s a castle below the surface.

 Day 5: Island Escapade (Coron Tour C)

 The last tour that I availed in Coron was Island Escapade where we visited three islands: Bulog Dos, Banana Island, and Malcapuya.
 It was quite a long boat ride, about 1.5 hours.
-Book an Island Escapade Tour
+Joiner tour at only Php1,550 – BOOK NOW